Servicing company 'might have' driven Lamborghini at 170km/h

 He bought the 2017 model Huracan Avio, which is valued at $479,000, earlier this year through his company DNSNZ Imports.

 He had hoped Taupo tuning business Power Torque could transform his pride and joy into a faster and lower machine.
-The car was the first of its kind in the country, and so was being fixed with a kit the company had imported from the US.
+The car was the first of its kind in the country and was being fixed with a kit the company had imported from the US.

 But according to Power Torque owner Chris Timmerman the business deal quickly went "pear shaped" and Timmerman is now threatening to sue Mosley for defamation and $58,000 of unpaid bills.